Earth One (DC graphic novel series): Reception

-Reviewing Superman: Earth One, Ain't It Cool News complimented the Earth One series for "possessing a fierce conviction to present our actual universe", apart from outright declaring that the imprint represents "the future of Superman, and sales figures willing, the future of how we consume comics", and also remarking the possibilities of Earth One as a publishing model, stating, "I can say without reservation that I would love to see an endless cycle of serialized graphic novels to start filling the shelves".
+Reviewing Superman: Earth One, Ain't It Cool News complimented the Earth One series for its realism, calling it the future of the comics and the Superman, and also expressed an interest to see more graphic novels published in Earth One line.
 In July 2012, Andrew Asberry called the Earth One line "edgy" and "exciting", noting how the "drastic" alterations made from the classic continuity of comics to the new continuity of graphic novels could be more attractive to readers.
 Also, Asberry compared Earth One to Marvel's Ultimate Universe, as, according to him, whereas the Ultimate Universe was more focused on making stories less convoluted so they could be accessible to new readers, Earth One is making them accessible to new readers while reimagining them entirely.

 Writing for IGN, Jesse Schedeen compared Teen Titans: Earth One to the graphic novels of Superman and Batman that came before, as they all offer a streamlined, contemporary take on the characters in a new world free from any previous continuity, while also commenting on how Teen Titans doesn't even seem to be connected to the other Earth One graphic novels.
-In May 2015, during another review, Schedeen criticized the pace of the Earth One series, saying it's "slowly growing", in addition to pointing out that one of the biggest problems that the Earth One books face is the space limitations imposed by the graphic novel format, explaining: "Too often, these stories devolve into rudimentary two-act tales where the main players are introduced and then the climax immediately unfolds".
-In the same month, Matt Santori of Comicosity praised the Earth One line for "establishing the youth and inexperience of these heroes in a way we haven't seen on the comic page in decades".
-In August 2016, Schedeen would continue to criticize the imprint: "Structure and pacing tend to be the bane of the Earth One line.
-The format is almost inherently limiting, rarely offering adequate page space to tell a cohesive story without rushing through key plot points or sacrificing characterization".
+Schedeen later criticized the pace of the Earth One series, saying it's "slowly growing", in addition to pointing out that one of the problems that the Earth One books face is the space limitations imposed by the graphic novel format, where the stories, according to him, "devolve into rudimentary two-act tales where the main players are introduced and then the climax immediately unfolds".
+Despite some criticism, he later gave positive review to some of the titles, like Green Lantern and Wonder Woman, feeling that the creators offered a new approach and reinvention to the characters in Earth One series.

+Matt Santori of Comicosity praised the Earth One line for "establishing the youth and inexperience" of DC characters.